pramasamy65/hibernate/Hibernate-Notes1.md

 ### Hibernate SessionFactory vs. EntityManagerFactory
  * When the EntityManagerFactory is created, the persistence implementation searches for the META-INF/persistence.xml file in the classpath
- * SessionFactory uses hibernate.cfg.xml under resources
+ * SessionFactory uses hibernate.cfg.xml under resources folder
  * https://javabeat.net/jpa-entitymanager-vs-hibernate-sessionfactory/

 ## EntityManager